Dihedral Universal Deformations: Modularity and an -theorem

 \section{Modularity and an $R=\TT$-theorem}

-In this section, we let $K$ be a totally real field and $L/K$ a quadratic extension.
+In this section, we let $K$ be a totally real field and $L/K$ a quadratic extension, which is not necessarily totally imaginary.
 We furthermore fix an absolutely irreducible dihedral representation $\rhobar: G_K \to \GL_2(\FF)$ which we assume to be totally odd.
 As before, let $R$ be a complete Noetherian local ring with residue field $\FF$ and let $\rho: G_K \to \GL_2(R)$ be a dihedral deformation of~$\rhobar$ of the form $\Ind_{G_L}^{G_K}(\chi)$.
 We assume $\rho$ to be unramified at the primes above~$p$ and of finite image.
 We write $H = G_L$ and $G=G_K$.

 The first aim of this section is to prove that $\rho$ is modular of parallel weight one.
 Below a comparison theorem with a universal deformation ring is deduced under certain conditions.
 The modularity is based on the following well-known lemma.